luarvic/click2approve/README.md

 docker compose down
 ```

-Use `docker compose down -v` only when you also want to delete the local MySQL
+The Compose file does not define a database volume, so `docker compose down`
-volume.
+removes the local SQL Server container and its data, including Hangfire jobs.

 ## Local Development